It's no secret that I love data. Whether I'm talking about business or which laptop to buy, I want numbers. All the numbers. 📊

 Real companies and industries add context to the numbers.

-Check out our Help article for step-by-step instructions to connect your accounts and use Google Data Studio and Leadfeeder together.
+Check out this article for step-by-step instructions to connect your accounts and use Google Data Studio and Leadfeeder together.

 Now that you're here